freezefawn/pluralsurvivalguide/becomeplural.md

 ---

 **Soulbonding** is a practice surrounding 'bonding' to a (usually) fictional entity and having them talk back to you.
 Soulbonding originated in a fanfiction writing community, and is thus strongly associated with such.
-It is a codified subculture surrounding the 'Living Character' phenomenon, which is frequently reported among creatives.
+It is a codified subculture surrounding the 'Living Character' phenomenon, which is frequently reported among creatives of all stripes.

-One reaches out to an entity to talk, and may invite the entity back to their headspace (or the entity may come over unannounced).
+One reaches out to an entity to talk, and may invite the entity back to their headspace (or the entity may arrive unannounced).
-This often, but not always, has a spiritual lilt to it, though this is not required.
+This often, but not always, has a spiritual lilt to it.
+This view is not required, though.
 Not all soulbonders consider themselves plural for being soulbonders, as not all soulbonders consider their soulbond to live within their mind/body and not all soulbonds are fully autonomous.

 Soulbonding is an older community, and people specifically identifying as soulbonders are much less common nowadays with the prevalence of tulpamancy giving a more psychological framework and robust community alongside the concept of walk-ins in the general plural community catching a lot of the rest.
 However, soulbonders and soulbonding resources may still be found today.